carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 ~~~
 {: .output}
 With the command above, we can see blanks on different taxonomic levels.
-For example, we have 158 blanks at genus level.
+For example, we have 158 blanks at the genus level.
 Although we could
 expect to see some blanks at the species or even at the genus level;
 we will get rid of the ones at the genus level to proceed with the analysis: